TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/Glossary.rst

 language* is part of the *configuration method*.

-This differentiation is important to make because there is often confusion about the term TypoScript: TypoScript can be used to describe the TypoScript syntax, but it can also be used to describe TypoScript templating, which can be considered a configuration method.
+This differentiation is important to make because there is often confusion about the term `TypoScript`:pn:: `TypoScript`:pn: can be used to describe the `TypoScript`:pn: syntax, but it can also be used to describe `TypoScript`:pn: templating, which can be considered a configuration method.
-TypoScript syntax is used in both TypoScript templating and TSconfig.
+`TypoScript`:pn: syntax is used in both `TypoScript`:pn: templating and `TSconfig`:pn:.

 .. _classification-config-methods: